software-mansion/react-native-screens/README.md

 This component is a container for one or more `Screen` components.
 It does not accept other component types as direct children.
 The role of the container is to control which of its children's screens should be attached to the view hierarchy.
-It does that by monitoring the `active` property of each of its children.
+It does that by monitoring the `activityState` property of each of its children.
-It is possible to have as many `active` children as you'd like but for the component to be the most efficient, we should keep the number of active screens to a minimum.
+It is possible to have as many active children as you'd like but for the component to be the most efficient, we should keep the number of active screens to a minimum.
 In the case of a stack navigator or tabs navigator, we only want to have one active screen (the topmost view on a stack or the selected tab).
 While transitioning between views we may want to activate a second screen for the duration of the transition, and then go back to just one active screen.